Nokia beats estimates and returns cash, Alcatel deal on track

-HELSINKI/PARIS Finnish network equipment maker Nokia (NOKIA.HE) reported stronger-than-expected quarterly profits as growth in China offset weaker demand in other key markets, and said it would return money to shareholders after acquiring Alcatel-Lucent ALUA.PA.
+HELSINKI/PARIS Nokia NOK1V.HE, the world's No.3 network equipment maker, on Thursday reported stronger-than-expected profits as growth in China offset weaker demand in North America and Europe, and announced a new plan to return money to shareholders.

-The company said on Thursday it was on track to complete the proposed 15.6 billion euro ($17 billion) takeover of its French rival in the first quarter of next year after securing regulatory approvals, and also brought forward its 900 million euro cost-saving target for that deal by a year to 2018.
+The Finnish company also said it was on track to complete its proposed 15.6 billion euro (11.2 billion pounds) Alcatel-Lucent ALUA.PA takeover in the first quarter of next year after securing regulatory approvals, and brought forward its 900 million euro cost-saving target for that deal by a year to 2018.

-The tie-up will vault the new company into a stronger position to compete with Sweden's Ericsson (ERICb.ST) and low-cost Chinese player Huawei [HWT.UL], in a market for telecom network gear where little growth and tough competition are pressing down prices.
+The tie-up will vault the new company into a stronger position to compete with Sweden's Ericsson (ERICb.ST) and low-cost Chinese player Huawei [HWT.UL], in a market for telecom network gear that has little growth and tough competition pressing down prices.

-Alcatel also reported improving profitability, and shares in both companies rose 8.6 percent by 1304 GMT.
+Nokia shares jumped 9 percent in morning trading, while Alcatel-Lucent rose 8 percent.

 "These results demonstrate that both companies are in excellent shape ahead of the merger," wrote Bernstein Research analyst Pierre Ferragu, who has a "buy" rating on both stocks.
 "Fundamentals are very strong and set to deliver meaningful upside for shareholders."

-Nokia said it plans to return excess capital following its divestments of the once-dominant phone business, as well as maps unit HERE, and promised to distribute 4 billion euros to shareholders in coming years through dividends and share buybacks.
+Nokia also said it would return excess capital following its divestments of the once-dominant phone business, as well as maps unit HERE, and promised to distribute 4 billion euros to shareholders in coming years through dividends and share buybacks.

 "There was talk something like this could take place in connection with the Alcatel deal, but the scale of this programme is massive," said Pohjola Bank analyst Hannu Rauhala, who rates the stock "hold".

-Analysts had been wary about Nokia's earnings after market leader Ericsson (ERICb.ST) posted disappointing results, citing slowing demand in China.
+Analysts had been wary about Nokia's earnings after Ericsson posted disappointing results, citing slowing demand in China.

 But Nokia's third-quarter operating profit at the network unit came in at 391 million euros, or 13.6 percent of sales, significantly above an average forecast for a profit of 297 million euros and a margin of 10.2 percent, according to a Reuters poll.